Ideolys/fpark/README.md

 ### Cluster & File replication

 Fpark replicates files among a number of Fpark instances (`REPLICATION_NB_REPLICAS`).
 When a file is uploaded, Fpark:
-1. determine the nodes to save the file.
+1. determines the nodes to save the file to.
 1. makes a hash of the filename (`HASH_ALGORITHM`, `HASH_SECRET`).
 1. encrypts the content of the file with the filename (`ENCRYPTION_IV`, `ENCRYPTION_IV_LENGTH`, `ENCRYPTION_ALGORITHM`).
 1. saves the file to the determined nodes.